faster-cpython/benchmarking-public/results/bm-20230812-3.13.0a0-13cce66/bm-20230812-linux-x86_64-faster%2dcpython-incremental_gc-3.13.0a0-13cce66-vs-base.md

 | Geometric mean           | (ref)                                                                 | 1.04x faster                                                              |

 Benchmark hidden because not significant (16): spectral_norm, logging_silent, pickle_pure_python, asyncio_tcp, bench_mp_pool, go, unpickle_list, fannkuch, scimark_sor, sqlglot_optimize, pathlib, nqueens, logging_simple, sqlite_synth, json, unpickle

+# HPT report

+- Reliability score: 86.99% likely to be faster
+- 90% likely to have a speedup of 1.00x
+- 95% likely to have a speedup of 1.00x
+- 99% likely to have a speedup of 1.00x